How To Hike Devils Bridge Trail In Sedona, Arizona

 More uneven rocks to climb

-After scrambling up the uneven rocks, you will spiral around a sharp left turn onto another rock staircase.
-This section is also steep and it can be easy to trip so take extra care here.
+After scrambling up the uneven rocks, we spiraled around a sharp left turn onto another rock staircase.
+This section was also steep with uneven rocks and tree roots so we took extra care here.

-Once you summit the rocky sections, you will be level with Devils Bridge.
-All you need to do now is walk 100 yards along a ridge for your first glimpse of the bridge.
+Once we summited the rocky sections, we were already level with Devils Bridge.
+All we needed to do now was walk 100 yards along a ridge for our first glimpse of the bridge.

 6. Arrive At Devils Bridge